ywa136/TensorGraphicalModels.jl/README.md

 ```

 ## Examples
-Please check out a Julia colab(enkf_colab.ipynb) created for illustration of some functionalities of the package.
+Please check out a Julia colab(https://github.com/ywa136/TensorGraphicalModels.jl/blob/12814b774a9b86714634654fc34d3a1aa8f973bb/enkf_colab.ipynb) created for illustration of some functionalities of the package.
 Here are some basic examples as well:

 Example code for fitting a KP inverse covariance model:
 ```julia